 | Who creates WiFi | The converter itself | Your existing router/network |

-| Who connects | Your laptop/phone connects to converter | Converter connects to your network |
+| Who connects | Your laptop/phone connects to it | Converter connects to your network |

-| Range | Short (around 30-50 meters indoors) | As far as your WiFi reaches |
+| Range | Short (30-50 meters indoors) | As far as your WiFi infrastructure reaches |

-| Best for | Debugging, temporary connections, no existing WiFi | Permanent installs, multiple devices, cloud sending |
+| Best for | Debugging, temporary connections | Permanent installs, cloud sending |

 Physical barriers often impede the retrofitting of legacy power meters across a large factory floor.
 Trenching concrete or running new conduit is cost prohibitive.
-The installation of RS485 to WiFi converter at each meter and the use of the existing factory 2.4GHz network (STA Mode) allows you to get real-time energy telemetry without stopping the production for cable installation.
+The installation of an RS485 to WiFi converter at each meter and the use of the existing factory 2.4GHz network (STA Mode) allows you to get real-time energy telemetry without stopping the production for cable installation.

-Scenario 2: Mobile Equipment & AGVs (STA Mode Roaming)
+Scenario: Mobile Equipment & AGVs (STA Mode Roaming)

 To bridge devices successfully, follow this strict setup sequence: